stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ## How to Use This Package

 The package path you have now uses the Bioinformatics minimal definition file to install R and Python and to make them accessible using the Jupyter lab server.
-You can simply replace it's contents with the defintion file you have prepared in the last step.
+You can, for example, simply replace it's contents with the defintion file you have prepared in the last step.

 To build your own project now you can somply run: